Smethwick: Political history

-The town has often enjoyed a somewhat turbulent political history: Smethwick was created as a separate parliamentary constituency in 1918, having previously been part of the Handsworth constituency.
+The town is notable for a somewhat turbulent political history.

+It was first created as a separate parliamentary constituency in 1918, having previously been part of the Handsworth constituency.
 At that year's general election, Christabel Pankhurst, standing as a Women's Party candidate, narrowly failed to become one of Britain's first woman Members of Parliament.
 She lost to the Labour candidate by 775 votes in a straight fight.

-Labour held the seat until 1931: from 1926, the MP was Sir Oswald Mosley, future founder of the British Union of Fascists.
+Labour held the seat until 1931; from 1926, the MP was Sir Oswald Mosley, future founder of the British Union of Fascists.
 Mosley resigned the Labour whip in March 1931, but continued to represent the constituency until it was taken by the Conservatives at that year's general election.
-Labour won in the UK general election of 1945, held on 26 July that year.
+Labour won it back at the UK general election of 1945, held on 26 July that year.
 However, the victorious MP, Alfred Dobbs, was killed in a car crash the very next day.
 He is thus the shortest-serving Member of Parliament (MP) in British history, if one discounts a few cases of people being elected posthumously.
-In the resulting by-election, Patrick Gordon Walker won for Labour.
+In the resulting by-election, Patrick Gordon Walker won again for Labour.
+The seat remained held by Labour until 1964.

-In the 1964 general election, Gordon Walker, who was Shadow Foreign Secretary, was defeated in controversial circumstances in the constituency by the openly anti-immigration Conservative candidate Peter Griffiths.
-Labour's victory at the general election would inevitably have seen him appointed as Foreign Secretary in the government led by Harold Wilson; however, Smethwick had attracted immigration from the Commonwealth in the economic and industrial growth of the years following the Second World War and Griffiths ran a campaign critical of the government's policy.
-There were rumours that his supporters had circulated the slogan "If you want a nigger for a neighbour, vote Liberal or Labour."
+At the 1964 general election, sitting MP Gordon Walker, who was Shadow Foreign Secretary, was defeated in highly controversial circumstances in the constituency by the virulently anti-immigration Conservative Party candidate Peter Griffiths.
+Smethwick had attracted immigration from the Commonwealth in the economic and industrial growth of the years following the Second World War and Griffiths ran a campaign critical of the government's policy.
+His supporters had circulated the slogan "If you want a nigger for a neighbour, vote Liberal or Labour."
 Griffiths refused to condemn the slogan.
-Colin Jordan, a British Neo-Nazi and leader of the British Movement, claimed that members of his group had produced the initial slogan as well as spread the publicised poster and sticker campaign which contained it; Jordan's group in the past had also campaigned on other slogans, such as: "Don't vote - a vote for Tory, Labour or Liberal is a vote for more Blacks!".
+Colin Jordan, a British Neo-Nazi and later leader of the British Movement, claimed that members of his group had produced the initial slogan as well as spread the publicised poster and sticker campaign which contained it; Jordan's group in the past had also campaigned on other slogans, such as: "Don't vote - a vote for Tory, Labour or Liberal is a vote for more Blacks!".
 Jordan would also use similar campaign tactics against Gordon Walker in the 1965 Leyton by-election.
-The election of Griffith led to Smethwick becoming famous worldwide as 'Britain's most racist town'.
+The election of Griffiths led to Smethwick becoming notorious as 'Britain's most racist town'.